 ASSESS BREAST TOMOSYNTHESIS IMAGE QUALITY

-The CIRS Digital Breast Tomosynthesis QC Phantom is designed to address quality control for Digital Breast Tomosynthesis systems (DBT).
+The CIRS Digital Breast Tomosynthesis (DBT) QC Phantom is designed to address quality control for DBT systems.
 The phantom can be used for software analysis and “traditional” visual tests.

-Our Digital Breast QC Phantom consists of eight homogeneous slabs made from breast-equivalent material in 50/50 ratio of gland and adipose tissue (BR50/50).
-Optional swirled slabs can be purchased separately, and are comprised of 100% adipose and 100% gland tissues together in an approximate 50/50 ratio by weight.
+Our DBT QC Phantom consists of eight homogeneous slabs made from breast-equivalent material in 50/50 ratio of gland and adipose tissue (BR50/50).
+Optional swirled slabs are comprised of 100% adipose and 100% gland tissues in an approximate 50/50 ratio by weight.
 Three homogeneous slabs include imaging targets.
-Each semicircular shaped slab measures 100 x 180 x 10 mm.
-This allows for using a combination of homogeneous and swirled slabs to test the influence of scatter radiation on image quality in more clinically-relevant, inhomogeneous conditions.
+Each slab measures 100 x 180 x 10 mm, allowing for the use of a combination of homogeneous and swirled slabs to test the influence of scatter radiation on image quality in more clinically-relevant, inhomogeneous conditions.

-The phantom also includes a positioning holder with magnetic fixation for repeatable alignment and positioning on the DBT scanner.
+The phantom includes a positioning holder with magnetic fixation for repeatable alignment and positioning on DBT scanners.

 - Volume coverage missing tissues

 - Resolution in X, Y and Z directions (MTF, ESF & PSF)

 - Artifact assessment

 - Evaluate image quality and stability of DBT systems